lere01/tutorial_nqs/README.md

 - We are looking at a 2D lattice of Rydberg atoms
 - We will be using the Rydberg Hamiltonian
 - We are assuming all-to-all interaction between all lattice sites

+## Goals

+The learning objectives include

+- Seeing a deep learning model combined with variational ansatz to search for ground state
+- Learning how the Hamiltonian of the problem slots into a machine learning framework.
+Our loss function would be the expectation of the Hamiltonian
+- Using a trained network to compute observables of a system

 ## Models